c-argus/kids-in-the-kitchen/README.md

 ### **Existing Features**

 * Navigation Bar
-  - Featured on all three pages, the full responsive navigation bar shows the site name in the left corner: Kids in the Kitchen that links to the top of the page.
+  - Featured on all three pages, the fully responsive navigation bar shows the site name in the left corner: Kids in the Kitchen that links to the top of the page.
-  - It also includes links to the Home page, Sign Up and Contact page and is consistent in each page to allow for easy navigation.
+  - It also includes links to the Home page, Sign Up and Contact page and is consistent on each page to allow for easy navigation.
   - This section will allow the user to easily navigate from page to page across all devices without having to revert back to the previous page via the ‘back’ button.
   - The current page is underligned in a color that contrasts with the background.
-Giving clarity of current location within thw website.
-There is also an active selector in bright pink to aid in navigation.
+Giving clarity of current location within the website.
+There is also an active selector in bright pink to aid in further navigation.

 ![Navigation Bar Sample](assets/images/feature-bar.PNG)

 * Header Home Page
   - The header in the Home Page shows a big text in bright pink color inviting the users for a cooking class.
-  - The second line gives the information about the age range for students.
+  - The second line gives information about the age range for students.
   - It has a background of two kids making cookies as an inspiration for future pupils.

 ![Header Home Page](assets/images/header-home.PNG)

 * The Our Groups Section
-  - The Our Groups section provides a detailed description of what you can expect of each class for the three different age groups.
+  - The Our Groups section provides a detailed description of what you can expect from each class for the three different age groups.
-  - It also informs the users that some kids will need parental supervision during the classes.
+  - It also informs the users that some age groups will need parental supervision during the classes.
 This should encourage kids and parents to spend some fun time toghether.

 ![Our Groups Section Home Page](assets/images/groups.PNG)